-Your last task before you submit your application is to create an elegant design for your cover letter.
+Your last task before you submit your application is to create a cover letter with an elegant design.

-Much like your resume, this will help you stand out in the forefront of your potential employer’s mind.
+Much like your resume, this will help you stand out at the forefront of your potential employer’s mind.
 After all, a well-tailored letter with a stunning design is a hard-to-ignore combination.

 If you’ve followed all of the steps so far, you’ve no doubt put together an application that will get you to the first interview stage.
 Now, it’s time to prepare for what you’re going to do when you get face-to-face with them.